OpenAssetIO/OpenAssetIO/decisions/DR009-Batch-method-result-types.md

 OpenAssetIO employs a batch-first design.
 In that, all data centric methods take multiple inputs, and produce multiple outputs.
-This allows a `ManagerPlugin` to optimize queries to potentially high-latency back-end services.
+This allows a `PythonPluginSystemManagerPlugin` to optimize queries to potentially high-latency back-end services.

 Many methods may have per-value error states, such that the output of these methods is never of a uniform type.
 For example, `resolve` for any